-The Honorable Michael J. Missal was nominated by President Barack H. Obama to serve as the Inspector General of the Department of Veterans Affairs (VA) on October 2, 2015, and confirmed by the Senate on April 19, 2016.
-He assumed responsibility as Inspector General on May 2, 2016.
+The Honorable Michael J. Missal was confirmed as the Inspector General of the Department of Veterans Affairs (VA) by the Senate on April 19, 2016.
+He was sworn in as Inspector General on May 2, 2016.

-Prior to joining K&L Gates in 1987, Mr. Missal served as Senior Counsel at the U.S. Securities and Exchange Commission in the Division of Enforcement from 1983 to 1987.
-From 1982 to 1983, Mr. Missal served as a Law Clerk for Chief Judge H. Carl Moultrie I of the Superior Court of the District of Columbia.
-He served in the Carter Administration from 1978 to 1981, initially as a Staff Assistant to Assistant to the President Anne Wexler and then as a Law Clerk to Counsel to the President Lloyd Cutler.
+Before his appointment as Inspector General, Mr. Missal had been a partner at K&L Gates LLP since 1991, where he served as a member of its management committee and as coleader for the policy and regulatory practice area.
+Mr. Missal has also served as senior counsel at the US Securities and Exchange Commission in the Division of Enforcement.
+Prior to that, Mr. Missal served as a law clerk for Chief Judge H. Carl Moultrie I of the Superior Court of the District of Columbia.
+Early in his career, he served in the White House as a staff assistant to the Assistant to the President and then as a law clerk to the White House Counsel.

-Mr. Missal received a Bachelor of Science degree with Special Attainments in Commerce from Washington and Lee University and a Juris Doctor degree from the Catholic University of America.
+Mr. Missal received a bachelor of science with special attainments in commerce from Washington and Lee University in 1978 and a juris doctor from the Catholic University of America in 1982.